Lil-3omda/Fitness-Tracker/README.md

  2. Step Counter: Monitor your daily activity levels by tracking the number of steps taken, helping you stay motivated and achieve fitness goals.

  3. Food Recognition: Capture images of your meals to instantly recognize food items and access detailed nutritional information, aiding in making informed dietary choices.
+   **API USE OF THIS MODEL  -> https://huggingface.co/nateraw/food **THIS MODEL IS BETTER BUT PAID  -> https://www.passio.ai/nutrition-ai

  4. Medical Tracker: